-The topology of complex algebraic varieties is a long-standing topic with numerous ramifications; from the classical Riemann uniformization theorem (see \cite{dSG16} for a historical survey) to a plethora of more recent results and open questions.
+The topology of complex algebraic varieties is a long-standing topic with numerous ramifications, from the classical Riemann uniformization theorem (see \cite{dSG16} for a historical survey) to a plethora of more recent results and open questions.
 There are some recent notable results about the most central notions of fundamental groups and universal covers of varieties.
 To just cite a few striking results in varied situations, in chronological order of publication, see \cite{Ara91,Cam93,Kol93,Tol93,Ara95,Cam95,CT95,Kol95,CT97,ABCKT96,AN99,CKO03,CF03,Cam04,DPS09,Cam11bis,BCGP12,CHK13,CC14,ADH16,CC16,GKP16,Ara17,Cat17,Bra20,AFPRW22,CGGN22,CGG23}.
 One of the simplest ideas governing that realm of questions is that the fundamental group of a complex algebraic variety should be easiest to control when the variety's curvature is the most positive.
 For instance, any smooth Fano variety is simply connected~\cite{Kob61,Cam91,KMM92}, the fundamental group of a smooth Calabi--Yau variety\footnote{Here, we refer to a variety as Calabi--Yau if it has a numerically trivial canonical divisor.} is virtually abelian~\cite{Gro78,Bea83}, and the fundamental groups of smooth canonically polarized varieties are still not quite fully understood (see, e.g., \cite{Ara95} for partial results).

 Allowing singularities in the picture unleashes many more unruly topological phenomena (see, for example, \cite[Theorem 12.1]{Sim11} and \cite[Theorems 1 and 2]{KK14}).
-However, the few classes of singularities appearing in the minimal model program~\cite[Definition 2.34]{KM98} exhibit more reasonable topological behaviors, at least locally.
-For example, Braun shows in \cite{Bra20} that Kawamata log terminal (klt) singularities have finite local fundamental groups.
-Log canonical (lc) singularities have virtually solvable local fundamental groups in dimension $2$, but can have larger local fundamental groups in dimension $3$, and even have any free group as local fundamental group in dimension 4 by \cite{FM23}.
-There are global counterparts to these local results: In \cite{Bra20}, it also is proven that the fundamental group of the smooth locus of a klt Fano variety is finite, whereas \cite{CC14} shows that the fundamental group of the smooth locus of a klt Calabi--Yau surface is virtually abelian.
-In higher dimensions, the study of fundamental groups of the smooth locus of klt Calabi--Yau varieties is yet to be completed (for some partial results, see \cite{GGK19,Dru18,HP19,Cam21}).
+In birational geometry, certain types of singularities naturally arise running the minimal model program~\cite[Definition 2.34]{KM98}.
+Their local topology has been recently studied: For example, Braun shows in \cite{Bra20} that Kawamata log terminal (klt) singularities have finite local fundamental groups, whereas log canonical (lc) singularities have virtually solvable local fundamental groups in dimension $2$, can have larger local fundamental groups in dimension $3$, and even have any free group as local fundamental group in dimension 4 by \cite{FM23}.